 Notable Quote: “No Heroics.
 If you need a hero to get things done, you have a problem.
 Heroic effort should be viewed as a failure of planning.”

 2. A Guide to the Project Management Body of Knowledge by Project Management Institute

-A Guide to the Project Management Body of Knowledge is the holy grail of project management basics.
-The 700+ page book covers all aspects of project management and systems, from integration and scope management, to cost control, risk negation, human resource management, and more.
+A Guide to the Project Management Body of Knowledge is the holy grail of project management textbooks.
+The 700+ page book covers all aspects of technical project management and systems, from integration and scope management, to cost control, risk negation, human resource management, and more.
 This resource outlines the key factors of successful project implementation, providing chapter-by-chapter breakdowns of relevant concepts.
 While not necessarily a light read or a pleasure read, A Guide to the Project Management Body of Knowledge is a comprehensive textbook that covers the full spectrum of project fundamentals.